iAdramelk/blog/content/blog/2019-03-05-march-19-dvc-heartbeat.md

 <external-link
 href="https://veekaybee.github.io/2019/02/13/data-science-is-different/"
-title='Data science is different now' description="Woman holding a balance, Vermeer 1664 What do you think of when you read the phrase 'data science'?
-It's probably some…" link='veekaybee.github.io' image='/uploads/images/2019-03-05/data-science-is-different-now.png' />
+title="Data science is different now" description="Woman holding a balance, Vermeer 1664 What do you think of when you read the phrase 'data science'?
+It's probably some…" link="veekaybee.github.io" image="/uploads/images/2019-03-05/data-science-is-different-now.png" />

 > What is becoming clear is that, in the late stage of the hype cycle, data
 > science is asymptotically moving closer to engineering, and the